List of cults of personality: United Kingdom

 The nature of the Westminster System used in the United Kingdom tends to create assertive figures that are revered in their party.
 Prime Ministers such as Winston Churchill and Margaret Thatcher sometimes develop a cult of personality due to their long tenure or their leadership through crisis.
 Reverence for figures such as former Labour Party leader Jeremy Corbyn has also been described as a cult of personality, something that Corbyn himself has admitted to embarrassment at.
 Following her departure as leader of the Scottish National Party, Nicola Sturgeon was also accused by SNP figures of running a cult of personality within the party.
+Nigel Farage, the former leader of UKIP and current leader of Reform UK, has been accused of having a cult of personality.

 Additionally, the reverence of the British monarchy, particularly the late Queen Elizabeth II, has been described as resembling a cult of personality.
-Journalist Patrick Kane opined: "the atmosphere created by the British state, as well as the Royalist public, resembles a quasi-North Korean cult of personality centered around the Royal Family and predominantly Queen Elizabeth".

 United States

 Presidents in American history who have been assessed by various historians as being supported by the effects of a cult of personality include George Washington, Thomas Jefferson, Andrew Jackson, Theodore Roosevelt, Franklin D. Roosevelt, John F. Kennedy, Ronald Reagan, and Donald Trump.

 A number of statesmen in American history have been noted by various historians as being supported by the effects of a cult of personality.
 Among the most reified figures in American historiography are the "Founding Fathers," a group which includes figures like George Washington, Thomas Jefferson, Benjamin Franklin, Paul Revere, and others.

 Other American statesmen, mostly presidents, have also been described as having personality cults, including Andrew Jackson, Theodore Roosevelt, Franklin D. Roosevelt, Ronald Reagan, and Donald Trump.
 Conrad Black, who wrote several biographies of American presidents, argued that "supreme champion of the American personality cult" has "deservedly" been Abraham Lincoln.
 John F. Kennedy's cult of personality largely came about after his assassination, although his and his wife Jackie Kennedy's appearance all contributed to the aura of "Camelot" which surrounded his administration.

 Another American politician to whom a cult of personality has been ascribed is Huey Long, the populist governor of Louisiana from 1928 to 1932, who continued to control the politics of the state as a United States senator until he was assassinated in 1935.
 The LaRouche movement has been considered a personality cult centred around Lyndon LaRouche.
 Critics of the Revolutionary Communist Party, USA have labeled it a personality cult centered around its leader, Bob Avakian.
+The MAGA movement is sometimes analyzed as a cult of personality.